DFE-Digital/govuk-moodle-assessment-activity/README.md

+## ⚠️ Project Archived

+This repository has been archived and is no longer being maintained.
+The project has been discontinued, and this codebase is no longer required.

+Note: The code is provided as-is for historical reference only.
+No further updates, bug fixes, or pull requests will be accepted.

 # GOV.UK Moodle Assessment activity

 A GOV.UK Moodle activity module plugin implementing data collection and workflow for an Assessment activity.